phanumat/Documentation/tools-and-ide/github-integration.rst

 Step 3 - Create a fork
 ^^^^^^^^^^^^^^^^^^^^^^

-Follow the instructions to fork the SmartThingsCommunity/SmartThingsPublic repository, and then click the *Next* button.
+Follow the instructions to fork the PEA HiVECommunity/PEA HiVEPublic repository, and then click the *Next* button.

 .. image:: ../img/github-int/github-setup-step-2.png